Landing Your First Job in the Late-Pandemic World: 3 Tips for New Grads

 By: Katelyn Skye Bennett | Contributor for Let’s Eat, Grandma

 Landing a full time job as a 2021 graduate might not be what you expected when you began your bachelor’s degree and envisioned your future.
-47% of Americans had been fully vaccinated as of July 2021, not yet reaching the level of herd immunity, and many workplaces are still interviewing and operating remotely.
+As of July 2021, 47% of Americans had been fully vaccinated.
+This means we’re not yet at the level of herd immunity, and many workplaces are still interviewing and operating remotely.

 Despite this reality, the class of 2021 might actually have more opportunities than their seniors did upon graduation!
 With that in mind, here are 3 essential tips to keep in mind for a summer job search.